CrowdsourcingKC/crowdsourcingshortcut/README.md

 Coming soon:

-This site is built with.

 If you want to contribute, [open issues can be found here][] or suggest your own!
 Here are [guidelines for contributing][].
 Please alos refer to the [code of conduct]().

 ## Technologies

-Markdown
+- Markdown
-GitHubPages
+- GitHubPages
-Jekyll
+- Jekyll